HNLMS Johan de Witt: Sensors and armament

-Operational history
+Service history

 Johan de Witt's home port is in Den Helder.
 The ship has participated twice (2010 and 2013) in anti-piracy operations off the coast of Somalia, where it successfully disrupted pirate activities and patrolled the coast with the landing craft functioning as forward operating bases.
 Johan de Witt also supported the locals with medical assistance and supplying food and water.